How to create a static site with hugo

 index

-Step 1: Installing Hugo - Your Gateway to Speed
+Step 1: Install Hugo on Your System

 macOS (Using Homebrew)